-(Optional) If the contact has multiple phone numbers defined, press the right navigation key to navigate to the numbers selection column (if no external Directory sources are configured/enabled) or Details page and use the up and down navigation keys to select the desired phone number.
+(Optional) If the contact has multiple phone numbers defined, press the desired number on screen (if no external Directory sources are configured/enabled) or press the entry and then the right arrow button or Details softkey to select the desired phone number.

-4. Press the Dial softkey, select button, Line button, button, or pick up the handset to dial the contact's phone number.
+4. Press the Dial softkey, Line button, button, or pick up the handset to dial the contact's phone number.